 - Know that it can’t get lost inside you: Isn’t that a relief to know? 😉

 - Work with your pelvic muscles to take it out: The first time I managed to get the cup in right, I was really scared thinking about whether I’ll be able to get it out.
 What helps is to take some deep breaths, relax and know that it can’t go anywhere but out.
 I prefer to squat in the shower area to remove it, incase there’s any spillage.

-- Clean it thoroughly before reinserting: I find it ideal to wash my cup with hot water in the sink if that’s an option.
+- Clean it thoroughly before reinserting: This is among the most important menstrual cup tips.
+I find it ideal to wash my cup with hot water in the sink if that’s an option.
 Otherwise rinse it thoroughly in regular water before reinserting it.

 - Switch to cloth pads on light flow days if you feel dry: By the fourth day of using the cup, I sometimes feel a bit dry, and in general, bored of the insert, rinse, re-insert regime.
 So when the flow becomes light enough, I switch to cloth pads.

 - Sterilize, store, repeat: At the end of the cycle (or soon as possible after it), it’s best to boil the cup again to sterilize it and store it in a clean, dry cloth bag for the following month.

 If you’re still wondering, why use a menstrual cup, these answers might surprise and convince you:

 - A menstrual cup is currently the most environmentally friendly menstrual hygiene product, leading to zero waste.
 One cup could last upto 10 years with proper care; that’s easily over 1800 single-use plastic pads saved!